FranciscoLoncq/Nashville-Housing-Data-Cleaning-SQL/README.md

 # Nashville Housing Data Exploration - SQL
 ## Overview:
-This project involves data exploration using SQL on a dataset containing home value data in the thriving Nashville market.
+This project showcases data cleaning on a dataset containing home value data in the thriving Nashville market using SQL.
 The primary goal is to enhance data quality, making it more suitable for analysis and reporting.

 ## Transformations Applied:
 ### Data Cleaning and Standardization: